EXPLAINER: Questioning blurs meaning of ‘lawful but awful’

 HOW DID IT COME UP IN THE TRIAL?

 Jody Stiger, a Los Angeles Police Department sergeant, served as a prosecution witness on use of force by police.
-Stiger testified on Wednesday that the force Chauvin used against Floyd was excessive based on his review of video evidence.
+Stiger testified on Wednesday that the force Derek Chauvin used against Floyd was excessive based on his review of video evidence.

 Chauvin’s defense attorney, Eric Nelson, later asked Stiger about police uses of force sometimes being described as “lawful but awful,” including in a training presentation Stiger has used.
 Nelson reversed the phrase once to “awful but lawful,” as did one of the prosecuting attorneys.